 - $30 million

-A highlight of the design is a fully protected intersection, which includes innovative design features to separate bike riders from general traffic and pedestrians so all roads users can safely share the intersection.
+A highlight of the design is a protected intersection, which includes innovative design features to separate bicycle riders from general traffic and pedestrians so all roads users can safely share the intersection.

-While there are other intersections in Brisbane that have protective features for bike riders, this upgrade will deliver a fully protected intersection, providing a safer and more predictable environment for all road users and encouraging more people to get on a bike and keep active.
+While there are other intersections in Brisbane that have protective features for bicycle riders, this upgrade will deliver a protected intersection, providing a safer and more predictable environment for all road users and encouraging more people to get on a bike and keep active.

 An example of a protected intersection was recently completed at Albert and Lansdowne streets in Melbourne—watch a video about this intersection.